-Windows 10 doesn’t allow you delete the existing recovery partition without creating a new USB recovery drive.
+Windows 10 doesn’t allow you to delete the existing recovery partition without creating a new USB recovery drive.
 In fact, you can access the delete recovery partition only after creating a new recovery drive.

 If you don’t need a recovery drive, you can format the USB drive after creating the recovery drive and deleting the existing recovery partition from your Windows 10 PC.

 Step 1: Connect a USB drive with at least 8 GB of capacity to your Windows 10 PC and backup all data to a safe location as the USB drive will be erased while creating the recovery drive.
-As said before, Windows 10 doesn’t allow you delete the recovery partition without creating a USB recovery drive.
+As said before, Windows 10 doesn’t allow you to delete the recovery partition without creating a USB recovery drive.

-Step 2: Type Create a recovery drive in Start menu or taskbar search box and then press Enter key to open Recovery drive wizard.
+Step 2: Type Create a recovery drive in the Start menu or taskbar search box and then press Enter key to open Recovery drive wizard.

 Step 4: In a few seconds, you will see the following screen where you need to carefully select the USB drive that you want to use for preparing the recovery drive.